 There was time when I was buying small souvenirs from every city and country we visited.
-In majority of cases, mini magnets with images of major landmarks added weight to our fridge collection.
+In most cases, mini magnets with images of major landmarks added weight to our fridge collection.
 This habit eventually faded away, but I still can’t help myself and from time to time splurge on authentic gifts and souvenirs.

 The Polish think that dishes in which food is served pay almost as equal role as the food itself.
 A pretty dish makes food taste better.
-In some rare cases when the food is far from the standards of the Polish cuisine, hard work of saving the dining situation falls on colorful ceramics.
+In some rare cases when the food is far from the standards of Polish cuisine, hard work of saving the dining situation falls on colorful ceramics.

-Honey is another alternative for traditional gifts from Poland for anybody with sweet tooth.
-And like with jam, the kinds of honey greatly differ from one place of the country to another.
+Honey is another good option for a traditional gift from Poland for anybody with sweet tooth.
+Similar to jam, the varieties of honey greatly differ from one place of the country to another.
 Some honey taste sweet, some even sweeter depending on fields of flowers it was collected from.

 Pierniczki are gingerbread cookies baked according to traditional Polish recipes.
 These treats are especially popular for Christmas and St. Nicholas Day.

-Polish Nesting Doll
+5. Polish Nesting Dolls

 After the nesting dolls, keepsake and memory boxes are second popular Polish traditional gifts made out of wood.
 The decorative boxes are both beautiful and functional.
 They say box making has a long history in Poland that takes its beginning in the Tatra Mountains.

-Coffee Table Book
+7. Coffee Table Books